olivroy/reuseme/tests/testthat/_snaps/outline.md

       `i` A section2
       `i` A long ggplot2 title
       `i` A code section
+      `i` A long ggplot2 title with more details2
-      `i` A long ggplot2 title with more details
+      `i` A long ggplot2 title with more details3.
       `i` Dashboard card
     Message